acxxes/cli-task-tracker/README.md

 ./mvnw compile exec:java

 ````
-or run the `Main` class from your IDE
+or run the `Main` class from your IDE.
 ## Usage
 Once running you will see a `>` prompt.
 Available commands:
 ````